msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/3_Azure_Storage/3_1_Azure_Cosmos_DB_Storage/readme.md

                 - but min. throughput = 10% of max.
                 - this is good for prod envs but for dev this much may not be used.
               - Serverless
-                - pay for RU consumend and storage used
+                - pay for RU consumed and storage used
                 - ideal for on and off workloads like dev servers
                 - max .
 5000 RU's
               - Best practices: